helenhuangmath/HH_NGS_Tutorial/README.md

-# This is a repository of tutorial of analyzing CUT&RUN data.
+## This is a repository of tutorial of analyzing NGS data, including CUT&RUN data.
-# Hua Huang 03/20/2023
+### HH 03/20/2023